alechilczenko/old-dotfiles/README.md

 # Dotfiles 🐧
 Welcome!
-These are my custom configuration files and software utilities for Arch Linux with I3 window manager.
+These are my custom configuration files and software utilities for Arch Linux, with I3 window manager.

 ![Screenshot](/Screenshots/1.png)
 ![Screenshot](/Screenshots/2.png)